-ICT Meeting Preparation
+ICT Meeting Preparation:

-Each Member will have an ICT meeting at least annually and when there is a change in condition, as required.
+Each member will have an ICT meeting at least annually, and when there is a change in condition, as required.

-- The Care Coordinator ensures that the Member receives any necessary assistance and accommodations to prepare for and fully participate in the meeting and care planning process. - The Care Coordinator may also contact external ICT Members for their input if unable to attend the meeting.
+- The Care Coordinator ensures that the member receives any necessary assistance and accommodations to prepare for and fully participate in the meeting and care planning process. - The Care Coordinator may also contact external ICT members for their input if unable to attend the meeting.

-The HRA results and the ICP and ICT meeting minutes are stored in the Member's record in the CCA system.
+The HRA results, the ICP and ICT meeting minutes are stored in the members record in the CCA system.

-ICT Participants
+ICT Participants:

-The primary Care Coordinator assigns the remainder of the ICT, which may include other Community First staff members, including:
+The primary Care Coordinator assigns the remainder of the ICT which may include other health plan staff: